learn-co-curriculum/css-essentials-quiz/README.md

 (X) TRUE
 ( ) FALSE

 ?: 9.
-In the following example, list the CSS definition for the letter 'p':
+In the following example, list the CSS definition for the letter `p`:

 ```css
 p { color:red; }